 Leaving a gift FAQs

-Here are the answers to some of the most commonly asked questions about leaving us a gift in a will.
-However, if there’s anything else you’d like to know, please don’t hesitate to contact our friendly team on 01793 817699.
+Here are the answers to some of the most commonly asked questions about leaving a gift in a will.
+However, if there’s anything else you’d like to know, please don’t hesitate to contact the Gifts in Wills team on 01793 817699.
 We’d be happy to help.

 Can I talk to someone about making a will and leaving a gift to the National Trust?

 Of course.
 We are always happy to help you with any queries you may have.
-If you would like to talk to someone in confidence, you can call us on 01793 817699 during office hours or email the Gifts in Wills team.
+If you would like to speak to someone, you can call us on 01793 817699 during office hours or send your enquiry to us online.